 During one of my exploratory walks in and around Clans, I began recording the channel of water that runs under the village and down the hill.
 I had noticed some odd rhythms in the flow in places and decided to chart my walk from the fountain where the road joins another, back up to the village, in opposition to the flow.

 From previous experience I know that running water contains a wide bandwidth of frequencies and some quite powerful low frequencies can be used to create movement in speakers, and indeed motors.

 Initial tests with water sounds were worryingly unsuccessful, with the motors seeming to be trying to run in both directions... but once I brought up the volume level, sure enough they started running.
 However I returned to this stuttering motion as it can create some interesting rhythms, and sounds from the various styluses I have crafted from guitar strings - it is an instrument after all!

-The current version of the piece still has no definite title, but the working title for an upcoming performance (at Data, Marseille) is "Hydro-electro-acoustique".
+The current version of the piece still has no definite title, but the working title for a possible future performance (at Data in Marseille) is "Hydro-electro-acoustique".